-- 1. Your application is a personal account and should be written in the first person using 'l'.
-Please see the examples in Section 5.3 - 2.
+- 1. Your application is a personal account and should be expressed in the first person using 'I'.
+Please see the examples in the sections below. - 2.
 You should show how you engage with evidence as a basis for your leadership practice, exploring how this demonstrates the value and benefits of your work.
-Where your role involved leading one element of a larger project, the evidence provided should relate clearly to this element. - 3.
-Developing your Reflective Narrative requires you to identify/gather and consider evidence of your practice, reflecting on the impact you have made on learning.
+Where your role involved leading one element of a larger project, the evidence provided should relate clearly to this element. - Developing your claim requires you to identify/gather and consider evidence of your practice, reflecting on the impact you have made on learning.
 You should avoid long descriptions of actions and activities and instead take a reflective stance so that it is clear.